 - An agents level of patience

 You can conduct a customer satisfaction survey and ask your customers to rate each of these qualities their agent had.
-At the same time, ask your customers their overall satisfaction with the experience.
+At the same time, ask your customers about their overall satisfaction with the experience.

 The beauty of a key driver analysis is that it can help you understand what your customers are looking for in order for them to have a good experience with your call center.
-By doing an analysis of their answers and correlating their satisfaction level with the metrics you'll understand which factors have the greatest impact on customer satisfaction.
+By doing an analysis of their answers and correlating their satisfaction level with the metrics, you'll understand which factors have the greatest impact on customer satisfaction.
 You can then plot this data in a scatter diagram called a key driver chart or an importance-performance map.

 Key Driver Chart

 A key driver chart plots the results of a key driver analysis in a graph format that can then be quickly read and easily understood.
 Each agent metric from above is plotted on the graph according to its importance to the customer (on the x-axis) and your performance in that area on the y-axis.